brshallo/flipbookr-gifs-examples/README.md

   }
   ```

-3. Use the function in "render_flipbook-gif-examples.R" to specify the RMD file of your flipbook and run (will create html, pdf, and gif outputs of your file)
+3. Use the function `flipbook_to_gif()` in "render_flipbook-gif-examples.R" to specify the RMD file of your flipbook and run (will create html, pdf, and gif outputs of your file)

 # Examples of flipbookr gifs